top of page

 Content remains central to website SEO, but not all content helps.
 Publishing more pages without clear purpose often creates clutter, duplication, and indexing waste.
 What matters is whether the content is aligned with search intent, genuinely useful, and clearly better than what already exists.

 Every query implies an expectation.
 Some searches call for a product page, some for a guide, some for a comparison, and some for a local service page.
-If your page type does not match what users expect, rankings are harder to win.
+If our page type does not match what users expect, rankings are harder to win.

 Study the current results for your target topic and ask: